The BBQ Fuel Dome (Vortex) is a BBQ accessory that claims to enable you to cook on your BBQ in a variety of different ways:

 The BBQ Fuel Dome is primarily designed for a kettle BBQ.
 To-date I have not tried all the methods above but I have primarily used to cook

 BBQ Chicken Wings on an Indirect-Direct heat and also Beer Can Chicken using Infrared.

 The BBQ Fuel Dome is made from high grade brushed stainless steel.
 I have had mine for 9 months and much of the time it is exposed to the elements but still looks and works great.

 If I am honest I was initially a little dubious about the BBQ Vortex.
+How could this conical shaped piece of metal help me cook BBQ?
 However, I have been really impressed with how it performs.
 I have used it mostly to cook BBQ Chicken Wings which it excels at.
 It keeps the chicken moist and because it is indirect heat, albeit a high heat it still crisps the outsides up really nicely.
 I also add a wood chunk directly onto the coals in the Vortex to create some additional smoke.
 This method would work well with any type of chicken.

-Using the Indirect-Direct method, the Vortex basically creates a really high funnel of heat which deflects against the BBQ lid and then is channeled down onto your food.
+Using the Indirect-Direct method, the Vortex basically creates a really high funnel of heat that deflects against the BBQ lid and then is channelled down onto your food.
 You are recommended to rotate the BBQ lid to ensure that the heat distribution is consistent due to the positioning of the vents in the lid.

 Every time I now cook wings I use the Vortex so pleased I am with the results.

 With the Beer Can Chicken the BBQ Vortex was again very effective.
 It makes it a dead cert the chicken will fit in your kettle but I am not sure it enhanced the end result any.